ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 *  ``deps=validate <rocm/amdgpu>``

-   This dependency option verifies whether any of the *required* ROCm or AMDGPU driver packages in the dependency list are already installed on the system running the command.
+   This dependency option verifies whether any of the *required* ROCm or AMD GPU Driver packages in the dependency list are already installed on the system running the command.
    The output is a list of any missing dependency packages that require installation.